Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: Introduction

 The remainder of this paper is organized as follows.
 In Sections \ref{section_SNE} and \ref{section_symmetric_SNE}, we explain SNE and symmetric SNE, respectively.
 Section \ref{section_tSNE} introduces the crowding problem and the t-SNE or Cauchy-SNE method.
 The out-of-sample embedding and acceleration of these methods are introduced in Sections \ref{section_outOfSample} and \ref{section_acceleration}, respectively.
-Some simulation results are provided in Section \ref{section_simulations}.
+Recent improvements of t-SNE are briefly mentioned in Section \ref{section_improvement_of_tSNE}.
 Finally, Section \ref{section_conclusion} concludes the paper.